-Key Description ₩indows key Pressed alone it toggles between the Start screen and Desktop.
+Key Description ₩indows key Pressed alone it returns to the Start screen or to return to the last open app.
 It can also be used with other keys for special functions, please check Windows Help.
 Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.